cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Labels are useful for creating references to labeled blocks.
 As labels may be used directly as link names when specifying [processor links](#processor-links), it is often desirable to use a literal or a symbolic link name for a block label.

 > [!NOTE]
-> For more complex schematic, using [symbolic link names](#linking-by-a-symbolic-name) as labels is strongly recommended.
+> For more complex schematic, using [symbolic link names](#symbolic-link-names) as labels is strongly recommended.
 Symbolic names can describe the function of the block in the schematic, and using them leaves the task of assigning literal link names to blocks in different processors to the compiler, simplifying the link management and maintenance significantly.

 ### Array labels

-Block labels may end with a `#` character, representing an _array label_.
-In this case, Schemacode generates unique label for each new block by replacing the `#` character with an index starting at `1`, in the order they're encountered in the definition file.
+Element labels may end with a `#` or `$` character, representing a _global array label_ or _local array label_ respectively.
+In this case, Schemacode generates unique label for each new block by replacing the `#` or `$` character with an index starting at `1`, in the order they're encountered in the definition file.
 Array labels may be specified multiple times in the definition file, each occurrence being replaced with a unique label.
+Global array labels use indexes unique within the entire schematic, while local array labels use indexes unique within the region they're defined in.

-When used with a [block array](#block-array), names are generated from the label array for blocks that do not have a regular label assigned.
-The array label may be used stand-alone or in conjunction with regular labels, but at most one label array can be used per block array.
+When used with an [element array](#element-arrays), names are generated from the label array for elements that do not have a regular label assigned.
+The array label may be used stand-alone or in conjunction with regular labels, but at most one label array can be used per element array.

-Array labels may be either symbolic (e.g., `button#`) or literal (`switch#`).
+Global and local array labels may be either symbolic (e.g., `button#`) or literal (`switch#`).
 Literal link names must conform to the naming scheme of all the block types they represent.
 Symbolic names may represent blocks of different types, assuming they are properly resolved to the correct block type in the attached Mindcode source.

-## Block type
+## Element type

+There are three possible types of elements:

+- Mindustry blocks,
+- named regions,
+- anonymous regions.

+### Mindustry blocks

-To specify a block type, a Mindustry built-in block type must be specified, including the `@` sign at the beginning, for example `@switch`, `@micro-processor` or
+A Mindustry block is specified as a built-in block type, including the `@` sign at the beginning, for example `@switch`, `@micro-processor` or `@battery-large`.
-`@battery-large`.
 Only built-in block types are supported at this moment, blocks added by mods cannot be used.

+Furthermore, `@air` can be used as a block name.
+There are two possible uses:

+- When used with [`replace`](#placement-mode), `@air` can be used to completely remove blocks from the schematics.
+- When used with a label, the label can be used to refer to the position of the block when specifying other element positions or configuration links (processor, nodes, or bridges).

 All supported block types are listed below.